Appdynamics/process-monitoring-extension/README.md

 -   Memory utilization in %
 -   Number of running instances.
 (If there are, for example, 3 Java processes running, this monitor will summarize them to one single report)

-XML files:

--   monitor.xml: This is used to execute the Java code which starts the extension.
--   properties.xml: This file enables you to filter out which metrics are going to be reported and displayed on the metric browser.

 ##Files